The Virtues (TV series)

-The Virtues is a 2019 British drama miniseries directed by Shane Meadows, who co-wrote it with Jack Thorne.
+The Virtues is a 2019 British four-part drama directed by Shane Meadows, who co-wrote it with Jack Thorne.
 Released in four parts.
 It stars Stephen Graham, Niamh Algar, and Helen Behan.
 Its soundtrack was composed by PJ Harvey.

 Plot

 Joseph's life breaks down when his ex-wife and young son move to Australia, leaving him behind in England.
 After a drinking binge, he uses the last of his money to return to his native Ireland and seek out his estranged sister Anna, whom he has not seen in over 30 years.
 Doing so causes him to unearth a horrific incident from his past, the memory of which he has long repressed.

 Meadows has explained that the drama is based partly on his own experience of being sexually assaulted as a child and repressing the memory.
 He said to The Guardian that "From my point of view, this was a chance for me to create a safe space, to face my abuser.
 All I wanted was to be able to sit down with this guy, via Stephen Graham."